Here is a full summary of all the modules and lessons found in Level 2 of this course. Maintenance Servicing of the basic mechanical watch.

 c2.5.5 Adjusting For Positional Error

 When timing a watch you would aim to test the rate in several different positions.
-As an example, if a watch movement is moved from a dial-up or dial-down position to a pendant, or…
+This lesson discusses the use of the watch timing machine and the deviation of rate when the movement is orientated in different positions.

 c2.5.6 Testing a Movement